wedrik-png/Markey/README.md

 ## 🚀 Features

-- ✅ Save bookmarks directly from clipboard
+- ✅ Save bookmarks with a hotkey
 - ✅ Launch a searchable list of bookmarks
 - ✅ Tiny, no-bloat, no external dependencies
 - ✅ Comes with a compiled `.exe` — AHK installation needed only for customizations